antadde/N-SDM/README.md

 N-SDM development has been conducted within the ECOSPAT lab https://www.unil.ch/ecospat/en/home.html.

-Financial support through the Action Plan of the Swiss Biodiversity Strategy via the Federal Office for the Environment and the www.Valpar.ch project is gratefully acknowledged.
+We gratefully acknowledge financial support through the Action Plan of the Swiss Biodiversity Strategy by the Federal Office for the Environment (FOEN) for financing the Valpar.ch and SwissCatchment projects.

-The Swiss Species Information Center InfoSpecies (www.infospecies.ch) supplied Swiss-level species occurrence data and we acknowledge their support regarding the database.
+The Swiss Species Information Center InfoSpecies (www.infospecies.ch) supplied Swiss-level species occurrence data and expertise on species’ ecology, and we acknowledge their support regarding the database.

 This research was enabled in part by the support provided by the Scientific Computing and Research Unit of Lausanne University (https://www.unil.ch/ci/dcsr).